ensemble two violins, viola, ‘cello, bass, clarinet, bassoon, horn, and piano (or clarinet and piano)

 Listen

-recorded live at Roulette, NYC, March 2008
+Timo Andres: Play it by Ear [ensemble version]recorded live at Roulette, NYC, March 2008

 recorded live at Institute for Advanced Study, Princeton, NJ, November 2011

-performers Derek Bermel, clarinet; Timothy Andres, piano
+performers Derek Bermel, clarinet; Timo Andres, piano